 Best Things For Families With Kids

-Santorini is ideal for families and kids as there are lots of attractions and things to do.
-There are also many family friendly hotels (such as: Tsitouras Collection or Tamarix Del Mar).
+Santorini is ideal for families and kids as there are many attractions and things to do.
+Many family-friendly hotels (such as Tsitouras Collection or Tamarix Del Mar) also exist.

 These are the best things to do with kids in Santorini: